banner

 Cost Excludes

-Nepal entry visa fees
+Nepal entry visa fee.

-Lunch and dinner while in Kathmandu
+Lunch and dinner in Kathmandu.

-Personal climbing gear and equipment
+Personal climbing equipment and gear.

 Mt.
 Everest Expedition 2026